United-Codes/apexofficeedit-public/Wiki/(APEX) Getting started.md

 1. Move region All files above region APEX Office Edit on default table
 2. Save and run the page

 Region column filename contains links.
-Clicking on link will force APEX Office Edit to load selected document by setting primary key item and refreshing region implementing the plug-in.
+Clicking on a link will force APEX Office Edit to load the selected document by setting the primary key item and refreshing the region implementing the plug-in.

 ![](https://github.com/United-Codes/apexofficeedit-public/blob/main/images/docs/get_start_app_load_doc_7.png?raw=true)